graffiti-garden/wrapper-vue/README.md

 You must install this package along with Vue.js and an implementation of the Graffiti API.
 In this example, we will use the [PouchDB implementation](https://github.com/graffiti-garden/implementation-pouchdb) of the Graffiti API, but any other would be similar.
-In node.js, simply install both with npm:
+In node.js, simply install them with npm:

 ```bash
 npm install vue